 Comparing these studies demonstrates just how effective smoking CBD is in boosting plasma CBD levels quickly and how smoking once per day would lead to elevated plasma CBD levels throughout the full day.

 Topical CBD is often advised for those suffering from muscle or joint pain and comes in lotions, creams, balms, and even CBD Soap.

 Many companies utilize things such as liposomal delivery in order to increase the ability of CBD to penetrate the skin, so if you are looking for relief of pain or stiffness through the skin, it is best to use topical products specifically and not other CBD oil products.

-One study found that, because of its polar properties, gels of CBD in ethanol appear to be well-absorbed through skin.
+One study found that, because of its polar properties, gels of CBD in ethanol appear to be well-absorbed through the skin.
 (2) This is of great benefit for those who are suffering from stiffness or pain in just one area and would like a concentrated dose of CBD to that exact area.
 Some topicals products include the CBD Cool Stick by Wildflower.

 CBD For Pets